 Nittaku Acoustic vs Violin

-For the speed, Acoustic its clearly faster than Violin.
-But for the feel of the blade, the Butterfly Violin table tennis blade can give a better feel than Acoustic.
+For the speed, Acoustic is faster than Violin.
+But for the feel of the blade, the Butterfly Violin table tennis blade gives a better feeling than Acoustic.

-It’s odd that Nittaku put Violin is softer than Acoustic.
-For my own testing, I can feel Acoustic is softer than Violin.
-And Violin is at least to be considered as a medium hard blade.
+Oddly, Nittaku Violin is softer than Acoustic.
+For my testing, I can feel Acoustic is softer than Violin.
+And Violin is at least to be considered as a medium-hard blade.

 My Playing Experience

 The Acoustic is a relatively fast blade.
 It can save you energy when playing close to the table.
-You no need to exert too much of your strength when playing the game.
-And the sweet spot of this blade is larger so it can offer players with a very stable shot.
+It would help if you did not exert too much of your strength when playing the game.
+And the sweet spot of this blade is larger so it can offer players a very stable shot.

-When I first holding this blade, At first I thought that Acoustic should be a very hard blade.
-I have such feeling is based on my judgment from the sound I heard when it hits the ball.
+When I first held this blade, I assumed that Acoustic should be a very hard blade.
+My assumption was based on the sound I heard when it hits the ball.

-But when I have a chance to grip this blade and try it out, only I realized that I couldn’t judge the Acoustic blade by simply with my ear.
-The actual grip is actually quite comfortable and it can give me a really great feel.
+But when I got a chance to grip this blade and try it out, I realized that I couldn’t judge the Acoustic blade simply by my ear.
+The actual grip is quite comfortable, and it can give me a great feel.

-The sound of the Acoustic is short, and it is reasonable to say that the deformation is small.
+The acoustic sound is short, and it is reasonable to say that the deformation is small.
 But the deformation of the wooden blade surface material can give me quite a good traction and throws of the ball.

-When I try to do some sidespins, it is obvious that the ball is hitting back very quickly after touching the blade.
-There seems to be an accelerated process and it makes me feel the blade is like a catapult.
+When I try to do some sidespins, it is evident that the ball hits back very quickly after touching the blade.
+There seems to be an accelerated process, and it makes me feel the blade is like a catapult.

 Nittaku Acoustic blade attracted many people’s attention because of its high price and the use of two-star players, Malong and Fukuhara.

-As far as the appearance is concerned, the workmanship, material selection, and texture are indeed extraordinary.
+As far as the appearance is concerned, the workmanship, material selection, and texture are extraordinary.

-Compared with the ayous wood, the paulownia core is lack toughness with less strength, because it does not rely on the overall deformation of the large core to exert the forces.
-Rather, it depends on the thicker and tough surface materials to do so.
+Compared with the ayous wood, the paulownia core lacks toughness with less strength, because it does not rely on the large core’s overall deformation to exert the forces.
+Instead, it depends on the thicker and tough surface materials to do so.

 But also because of this, the control of the ball will be more stable.
 It is more suitable for the combination play of drive and loop.
-The wonderful feel is absolutely let you fall in love with this blade.
+The excellent feel will make you fall in love with this blade.

-The feels are very good, the ball hits on the blade is very crisp.
+The feels are perfect, and the ball hits on the blade is very crisp.
 There is a natural feeling which may result from the bonding technology that benefits from the stringed instrument.

-The speed is faster and the attack is relatively solid, but the weakness is due to the lack of toughness of the sweet spot.
+The speed is faster, and the attack is relatively solid, but the weakness is due to the sweet spot’s lack of toughness.

 The spin is not good enough.
 If you exert much strength to make a shot, it feels very comfortable to let the ball out from the blade.

-Acoustic blade keeps is a blade that keeps everything in balance.
-It is a balanced blade with certain strengths.
+Acoustic blade keeps a blade that keeps everything in balance.
+It is a balanced blade with particular strengths.
 Its strength lies in the stability and high threat of moderate power.
 It is a blade that is suitable for all-round players.